radx98/birdseye/spec.md

 Data is fetched directly from a Supabase S3-compatible store.
 Credentials live in `.env` as `aws_access_key_id`, `aws_secret_access_key`, `endpoint_url`, and `region`.
 These credentials expose user folders right at the storage root, so no bucket name configuration is required.
 The fetch algorithm is already implemented across the app and can be reused as a reference.

-Data sample can be found in the `data_sample` folder.
-Don't ever use it in the code—it will be deleted later.
-It only illustrates the structure stored in Supabase.
-There is also a detailed map of the dataset in `spec_data_map.md`.
-The bucket root currently contains the same two user folders, `exgenesis` and `romeostevens76`, with more to be added later.
+There is a detailed map of the dataset in `spec_data_map.md`.
 If any data is missing the page should show a corresponding message.

 ## Layout